MGT 6000. Financial and Managerial Accounting I. 3 Credit Hours.

 MGT 6451.
 Business Intelligence and Analytics.
 3 Credit Hours.

-Provides exposure to the concepts, frameworks and techniques for business intelligence and analytics, with real world examples from the business intelligence & analytics industry.
+Provides exposure to the concepts and methods of machine learning, frameworks and techniques for business intelligence and analytics, and real world applications.

 MGT 6500.
 Analytical Tools for Decisions.
 1.5 Credit Hour.

-Introduction to the most commonly use statistical and optimization-based analytical tools for decision support based on the data available.
+Introduction to the most commonly use statistical and optimization-based analytical tools for data-based decision-making based on the data available, including descriptive statistics, probability and distributions, hypothesis testing, and regression.

 MGT 6501.
 Operations Management.
 1.5 Credit Hour.